MattSilverio/MattSilverio.github.io/README.md

 About me:

-:desktop_computer: I work as System Analyst and I consider myself a truly curious person for code.
+💻 I work as System Analyst and I consider myself a truly curious person for code.
 I love to spend some hours training my skills on sites like Codeforces and BeeCrowd.
 In long term, I pretend to be working on a disruptive technology involved with gaming development in order to make the world a better place

 👨‍🎓 Software Engineering by UnB.